-As the new year arrives, undoubtedly people have resolutions on their mind, and picking up some DIY routines would be a great route to go in that regard.
+As the new year arrives, undoubtedly people have resolutions on their minds, and picking up some DIY routines would be a great route to go in that regard.
 Not only will they save us money, empower us, protect the environment, and improve our health, but it is also just plain rewarding to accomplish stuff, to say I made that, or I’m doing this because I care.
 So, here are some fantastic habits to focus on in the coming year.

 1. Growing Food

-Soon, the spring will roll around, and it’ll be the ideal time to get a garden going.
+Soon, spring will roll around, and it’ll be the ideal time to get a garden going.
 Let this year be the year to try producing some food at home.
-Start with some easy, quick growing foods and feel the benefits of healthy, homegrown produce.
+Start with some easy, quick-growing foods and feel the benefits of healthy, homegrown produce.
 This is a wonderful hobby!
 It provides something useful, keeps gardeners active, reduces food miles, and improves health.
 Whether it is container gardens, productive patios, or full-on food forests, this year — any year — is a great time to start growing food.

 2. Fermenting Food

 As long as growing food is on the agenda, preserving food is a great endeavor to put in the mix.
-There is canning, pickling, dehydrating, and freezing, but fermenting is the only preservation method that can actually improve the nutritional value of food.
+There is canning, pickling, dehydrating, and freezing, but fermenting is the only preservation method that can improve the nutritional value of food.
 It happens through the probiotic bacteria that go to work in fermentation.
-This actually makes our guts healthier, which bolsters our immune systems.
+This makes our guts healthier, which bolsters our immune systems.
 It’s super cheap and easy to do.
 And, it’s lots of fun!

 3. (Home)making Toiletries

-Sadly, the most commonly used toiletries, chemical-based deodorants and so on, are increasingly being linked to chronic diseases and disorders.
+Sadly, the most commonly used toiletries, chemical-based deodorants, and so on, are increasingly being linked to chronic diseases and disorders.
 They are also expensive.
 Fortunately, it’s very simple to make cheap, effective toiletries at home out of natural ingredients.
-Not only will this save DIY-ers money and benefit their health, but the environmental impact — less packaging, less reliance on petroleum products — is noteworthy, too.
+Not only will this save DIY-ers money and benefit their health, but the environmental impact — less packaging, and less reliance on petroleum products — is noteworthy, too.